 Hi, I’m Liwei Hu (胡立伟).

-I’m currently a PhD candidate in Applied Mathematics at the University of Bologna, Italy, where I previously earned my B.S. and M.S. in Mathematics.
+I’m currently in the final year of my PhD in Applied Mathematics at the University of Bologna, Italy, where I previously earned my B.S. and M.S. in Mathematics.

-In my doctoral research, I develop structure-aware regularization frameworks for inferring subsurface features from indirect surface measurements, integrating mathematical regularization design with physically interpretable constraints and validation on real-world data.
-This work has led to interdisciplinary collaborations and research visits to UC Berkeley and Case Western Reserve University, where I engaged with geoscientific and engineering perspectives.
+In my doctoral research, I use landslide thickness estimation as a first major Earth-system testbed for developing structure-aware inverse methods.
+Specifically, I develop regularization frameworks that incorporate kinematic and geological structure to infer landslide thickness and subsurface geometry from indirect surface deformation measurements.
+This work combines mathematical regularization design with physically interpretable constraints and validation on real-world data.
+It has also led to interdisciplinary collaborations and research visits to UC Berkeley and Case Western Reserve University, where I engaged with complementary geoscientific and computational perspectives.